Honda of Seattle Service Department

 Don't own a Honda?No problem!
 We service more than just Hondas.
 In fact, we can work on most vehicle makes and models.
 You can confidently make us your one and only stop for all your cars.

-Own a Honda, but didn't buy it from Honda of Seattle?You can still have your Honda warranty services performed here.
-We are certified to perform warranty services on any Honda.
+Own a Honda, but didn't buy it from Honda of Seattle?You can still have your Honda Care and other warranty services performed here.
+Our dealership is certified to perform warranty services on any Honda.

 Engine Oil in the Winter - The oil in your engine changes depending on how hot or cold the engine is running.
 Because the outside temperatures will influence the internal temperature of your engine, you need to make sure you're using the proper oil for the conditions.During the winter months, if you live where temperatures get below freezing, you'll want to switch over to thinner?less viscous?oil.
 If you run a 10W-30 in the summer, for example, try moving to a 5W-30 when changing your oil in the fall or winter.
 If you are in doubt, refer to your manual or the manufacturer.